Is RedNote the New TikTok? Why Americans are Switching to a Chinese Social Media App

 Time needed: 5 minutes

 But don’t get discouraged because the app is way easier to use than you might think.
-It’s actually very similar to TikTok.
+It’s really very similar to TikTok.
 Once you get past the language barrier, you should have no problem navigating different clips.
 Here’s where to start.

 - Open the App Store and open RedNote.
 The top search result should 小红书-你的生活指南 and it’ll have a bright-red logo.